Lisa0321/four-seasons-dessert/README.md

 * **Customers' aspect** : Customers can save the selected products in the “My favorite” page for checking out next time.

-* **Shop owner's aspect** : The system can collect the customer’s favorited products data and retarget to the customers to increase conversion.
+* **Shop owner's aspect** : The system can collect the customer’s favorite products data and retarget to the customers to increase conversion.

 ### UI design
 * User story and functions setting